tedboudros/tplink-ub500-linux-patch-guide/README.md

         -out "MOK.der"
 ```

-Install key: (this will ask for a password, make sure you use one that you write down, you will need it later):
+Install public key to the UEFI: (this will ask for a password, use one that you write down, you will need it later):
 ```bash
 sudo mokutil --import MOK.der
 ```
-Before continuing with this guide, you need to restart your computer.
+Before continuing, restart your computer.

-Just before the boot begins, you should be greeted with a screen that says **Enroll MOK**.
+Just before the boot begins, you will be greeted with a screen that says **Enroll MOK**.

-Here you follow the steps and at the end of the prompt, it will ask you to input the password you wrote down before.
+Follow the steps on-screen and at the end of the prompt, it will ask you to input the password you wrote down before.

 -----

-To sign the compiled patched file `btusb.ko`, go into the folder we edited and compiled it
+Sign the compiled patched file `btusb.ko`:
 `linux-5.11/drivers/bluetooth` and run
 ```bash
 kmodsign sha512 MOK.priv MOK.der btusb.ko
 ```

-## Step #4.
-Installing the kernel module and the firmware
+## Step #4. ➡️ Installing the kernel module and the firmware

-To install the patched kernel module, do:
+Install the patched kernel module:
 ```bash
 sudo cp btusb.ko /lib/modules/$(uname -r)/kernel/drivers/bluetooth
 sudo modprobe -r btusb
 sudo modprobe -v btusb
 ```

-After that, the final thing to do would be to install the bluetooth dongle's firmware.
+Finally, install the bluetooth dongle's firmware:

-To do that, do:
 ```bash
 sudo mkdir -p /lib/firmware/rtl_bt sudo curl -s https://raw.githubusercontent.com/Realtek-OpenSource/android_hardware_realtek/rtk1395/bt/rtkbt/Firmware/BT/rtl8761b_fw -o /lib/firmware/rtl_bt/rtl8761b_fw.bin
 ```

 ---
-## The end...

-And that's pretty much it!
+## You're ready to go! 📈

-Last thing to do is restart your computer one final time, and the bluetooth from your UB500 should be working perfectly fine!
+Last thing to do is restart your computer and the bluetooth on your UB500 should be working perfectly fine!

-## Huge props to:
+## Credits:

 https://askubuntu.com/questions/1370663/bluetooth-scan-doesnt-detect-any-device-on-ubuntu-21-10